Cray-HPE/docs-csm/upgrade/1.4.4/CSM-Only.md

 # CSM Only Upgrade

-This page provides guidance exclusively for systems upgrading CSM v1.4.X to CSM v1.4.4.
+This page provides guidance for systems with exclusively CSM installed that are performing an upgrade from version CSM v1.4.X to CSM v1.4.4.

-The [v1.4.4](../1.4.4/README.md) upgrade page will refer to this page during [Update NCN images](../1.4.4/README.md#update-ncn-images).
+The [v1.4.4 upgrade page](../1.4.4/README.md) will refer to this page during [Update NCN images](../1.4.4/README.md#update-ncn-images).

 **If other products are installed on the system, return to [Update NCN images](../1.4.4/README.md#update-ncn-images) and